mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ## Tracing our steps

 'Sharing your' can take a few forms.
-You can finish a project, then share your work for people to see and use in what they're doing.
+You can finish a product, then share your work for people to see and use in what they're doing.
 Another option is to share what we're currently working on in a way that allows other people can collaborate with us along the way.

 To accomplish the second option, we need a means showing how our work has changed over time.
 For example, maybe we've used the 'Review' tools in Microsoft Word, or we've collaborated in a Google sheet document.
 Both are types of [version control](https://en.wikipedia.org/wiki/Version_control) because they're a formal system of managing changes to information over time.